 The set kicks off with “Directions” sounding unlike any version we’ve heard – nobody other than Miles seems interested in stating the themes, and the ornery groove threatens to dissolve several times over the course of the tune.
 This is also the first appearance of Miles playing his trumpet through a wah pedal, adding further texture to the cacophony.

 New groove-based live additions “Yesternow”, “Untitled Original 701004″* and “Honky Tonk” prove to be a much better fit for this ensemble, chugging along with ease, gradually evolving and averaging a hefty 13 minutes apiece.
 At this early stage in the group’s development, it’s fascinating to hear the musicians gather their bearings; Henderson’s playing is much more active than we’ll hear from him at the Cellar Door a few months later, and Jarrett hasn’t quite merged the Rhodes/organ into the synthesizer-like hydra he’d soon master.
 And though the set flows beautifully, the absence of Holland and Corea is felt when the band seems oblivious to a few of Miles’ “coded phrases” signaling the next tune.

 Given how quickly this lineup would coalesce and become truly exceptional, this tape offers a rare chance to hear the diamond in the rough.
 A band that was still light years ahead of anything else, even in its infancy.

 7. The Theme (0:27)

 *Miles began the practice of performing untitled pieces around this time that never appeared on subsequent studio or live albums.
-These are commonly cited as “Untitled Original” and are appended with numeric sequence designating the year, month, and day of their first recorded performance.
-Example: Untitled Original 701004 was first recorded 1970 on October 4th.
+These are commonly cited as “Untitled Original” and are appended with numeric sequences designating the year, month, and day of their first recorded performance.
+Example: Untitled Original 701004 was first recorded in 1970 on October 4th.